 - Other glue types: If you have embellishments (like plastic beads or ceramic items) to add to your felt page, the glue from a glue gun may not hold the item.
-You can try a different glue intended for this sort of fashioning, like Jewel-It Embellishing Glue.
+You can try a different glue intended for this sort of fashioning, like Jewel-It.
 You can ask an associate at your craft store for help finding the right glue for your needs.

 Other Felt Page Examples

-Below are some images of other felt pages I have made.
+Below is a link that will show you other felt pages I have made.
 Remember, each page does not need to be Pinterest perfect!
 So long as your child enjoys the play or interaction, that’s all that matters.